hwilloug/hannahs-hobby-room/src/content/blog/hannahs-hobby-room-refactor-to-astro.md

 Astro is a great framework for static sites, and I would recommend it to anyone looking to build a simple blog or website.
 Once you start using a database, though, you're probably better off using something like Next.js, but it is possible in Astro with the right setup.
 I think my v4 of this project will be written in Next.js.
 I'm already noticing the slowness of Astro+Lambdas while playing with the new site.

+Functionality I'm planning on adding:
+- Search
+- Improved email experience

-Please give this article a 💕, and comment below if you have any questions or feedback.
+Please give this article a 💕, and comment below if you have any questions, feedback, or suggestions.
 (Note that you might need to create a new account since I switched authentication providers - Nov 11, 2024)